duleorlovic/blog/_posts/2015-08-22-css3-transforms-and-animations.markdown

 Q quadratic curve `Q x1 y1, x y` is simpler since both slopes are equal.
 Also it could be followed with T `T x y` which will use same reflection.

-Arcs are complex to write.
+Elliptical arcs are complex to write `A rx ry x-axis-rotation large-arc-flag sweep-flag x y`

 Reuse components with `<defs>` and `<simbol>`.
 <http://vanseodesign.com/web-design/svg-definition-reuse/>